galaxyproject/training-material/Assembly/tutorials/index.md

 - Galaxy is now running velvet on the reads for you.
 - Press the refresh button in the history pane to see if it has finished.
-- When it is finished, you will have four new files in your history.
+- When it is finished, you will have three new files in your history.

     - a <fn>Contigs</fn> file
     - a <fn>Contigs stats</fn> file
     - the velvet <fn>log</fn> file
-    - an assembly <fn>Last Graph</fn> file

 - Click on the View Data button ![Eye icon](images/image04.png) on each of the files.